grabczak/json-parser/README.md

 $ stack test
 ```

-## Known issues
+## Disclaimer

-- No support for extra spaces, newlines etc
-- Parses integers as floats
-- May fail on some edge cases
+This is not production ready code.
+It may fail on some edge cases.

 ## License